Opting out of marketing and how to contact us

 - Link joint applicants and/or any individual identified as your spouse or partner, in our own records.

 - Take both your and their information into account in future applications by either or both of you.
+We may capture and share IP Addresses and DeviceIDs to prevent fraud and money laundering.

 - Continue this linking until the account closes, or is changed to a sole account and one of you notifies us that you are no longer linked.